Optimal learning with Bernstein Online Aggregation: Introduction and main results

-With some abuse of notation, we will still denote it as $\ell_{j,t}$.
-Linearizing the loss, we can compare the regret of the (sub-gradient version of the) BOA procedure $\hat f=\E_{\hat\pi}[f_j]$ with the best deterministic aggregation of the elements in the dictionary.
-We obtain in Theorem \ref{th:reg} a second order regret bound on the regret for Problem (C)
+Linearizing the loss, we can compare the regret of the (sub-gradient version of the) BOA procedure $\hat f=\E_{\hat\pi}[f_J]$ with the best deterministic aggregation of the elements in the dictionary.
+We obtain in Theorem \ref{th:reg} a second order regret bound for Problem (C)

-The bounds ale holds on the excess of risk with high probability from an application of the new online to batch conversion, see Theorem \ref{th:regcr}.

 When trying to optimize the regret bound in the learning rate $\eta>0$, we obtain